L'ORÉAL Austria Fellowships

 The fellowship can be taken up from the time of the announcement of the jury’s decision until the end of the year in question.

-Evaluation and selection is performed by an independent jury of seven chaired by the president of the Austrian Academy of Sciences.
+Evaluation and selection is performed by an independent jury chaired by a member of the presiding committee of the Austrian Academy of Sciences.
 The jury decides on the basis of the applicants’ qualifications.

 The procedure takes around four months.
 The fellows selected are informed in writing in mid-July of the year in question.
 No correspondence will be entered into regarding reasons for or against an application’s approval.